Alternatives

 Query Access Web Services

-We have an KB article called Reporting Web Services: Using the REST Web Services to run a Query which demonstrates how you can make a “web service” out of a PeopleSoft query manager query.
+We have a KB article called Reporting Web Services: Using the REST Web Services to run a Query which demonstrates how you can make a “web service” out of a PeopleSoft query manager query.
 This can be an effective tool to generate web services.

 However, the SWS offers many advantages over this delivered functionality.